Flexible marked spatio-temporal point processes with applications to event sequences from association football: Explanatory modelling

 Figure \ref{figa:shotability} provides a ridge-line plot of the posterior distribution of the cumulative ability of a team to attempt a shot on goal.
 A higher $\omega_{c,\textsf{Home\_Shot}}$, for example, indicates that for the team $c$, an event like $\textsf{Home\_Pass\_S}$ is more likely to trigger a $\textsf{Home\_Shot}$.
 We do not expect the cumulative abilities $\omega_{c,\textsf{Home\_Shot}} + \omega_{c,\textsf{Away\_Shot}}$ of the dominant teams to be high, as they might prefer to make additional passes to create better goal scoring opportunities.
 A weaker team, on the other hand, typically has fewer opportunities to attack and therefore, is more likely to attempt a shot on goal when possible.
 Indeed, this is what we observe in Figure~\ref{fig:shotability}, where we compare the team rankings based on their cumulative ability $\omega_{c,\textsf{Home\_Shot}} + \omega_{c,\textsf{Away\_Shot}}$ with the number of shots per pass completed in the attacking third (S/P column in Figure \ref{figb:shotability}) in the training data.
 The comparison between Cardiff City and Norwich City is an interesting example of two teams that appear to be similar with 18 and 19 shots on goal attempted, respectively, in their two games in the training data.
 However, the two teams are at the opposite ends of the ranking based on their cumulative ability $\omega_{c,\textsf{Home\_Shot}} + \omega_{c,\textsf{Away\_Shot}}$, capturing the clear difference between their attacking styles.

-Figure~\ref{figa:rankings} shows the team rankings based on the cumulative ability to trigger five different event types.
+Table~\ref{taba:rankings} shows the team rankings based on the cumulative ability to trigger five different event types.
 For example, the \textsf{Pass} column ranks teams in the decreasing order of their posterior means of $\omega_{c,\textsf{Home\_Pass\_S}} + \omega_{c,\textsf{Away\_Pass\_S}}$.
-The teams are ordered in Figure~\ref{figa:rankings} by the rankings based on their cumulative passing ability.
-Despite training on just the first 20 out of 380 games of the 2013/14 season, the rankings based on the passing ability is a good indicator of the positions the teams finished in the final league table of the 2013/14 season in Figure \ref{figb:rankings}.
+The teams are ordered in Table~\ref{taba:rankings} by the rankings based on their cumulative passing ability.
+Despite training on just the first 20 out of 380 games of the 2013/14 season, the rankings based on the passing ability is a good indicator of the positions the teams finished in the final league table of the 2013/14 season in Table~\ref{tabb:rankings}.